turnerlabs/super_small_datadog_logz_example/README.md

 2. docker run --name ddtestrun -e API_KEY="your datadog api key" -e LOGZ_TOKEN="your logz api key" -d ddtest
 3. docker exec -it ddtestrun bash
 4. type `node test.js`
+5. Navigate to https://app.logz.io/#/dashboard/kibana.
+Type "A logz test message" in the search box at the top of the page and you should see a bunch of log messages
-5. Navigate to https://app.datadoghq.com/metric/explorer.
+6. Navigate to https://app.datadoghq.com/metric/explorer.
 Type testdd in the Graph dropdown and select "testdd.incrtest".
 You should see a graph with 100 items on it to the right.
-6. Navigate to https://app.logz.io/#/dashboard/kibana.
-Type "A logz test message" in the search box at the top of the page and you should see a bunch of log messages
+Type testdd in the Graph dropdown and select "testdd.timing".
+You should see a graph with 10 times on it to the right.

 ### Cleanup